 If you have allergies or have ever hung out in the desert heat, you’re bound to get a little dry-mouthed and itchy-eyed.
-But if these symptoms become chronic—meaning, they occur all the time—and are accompanied with joint pain and fatigue, they could indicate something more serious called Sjögren’s syndrome.
+But if these symptoms become chronic—meaning, they occur all the time—and are accompanied with joint pain and fatigue, they could indicate something more serious called Sjögren’s (pronounced SHOW-grins) syndrome.

-While you might not have heard of this disease before, Sjögren’s (pronounced SHOW-grins) is a common autoimmune condition that affects nearly 4 million Americans each year (and potentially 2.5 million more who are undiagnosed).
+While you might not have heard of this disease before, Sjögren’s syndrome is an autoimmune disease that affects nearly 4 million Americans each year (and potentially 2.5 million more who are undiagnosed).
 Typically, the average age for diagnosis is 40, but it can occur at any age—and predominately more in women than men.

-Sjögren’s is a chronic and usually progressive syndrome that can affect any of the body’s glands that produce moisture—like your eyes and mouth.
+Sjögren’s is a chronic and usually progressive syndrome that can affect any of the body’s glands that produce moisture—like your eyes and mouth (salivary glands).
 In some cases, it can even affect vital organs and cause a host of other problems.

 The reason, said Ernest Vina, MD, a rheumatologist at Banner – University Medical Center in Tucson, AZ, could be that symptoms frequently overlap with or “mimic” those of other health conditions.